root-project/root/README/ReleaseNotes/v626/index.md

 - Implement the `SetStats` method for `TGraph` to turn ON or OFF the statistics box display for an individual `TGraph`.

+- Use INT_MAX in TH classes instead of an arbitrary big number.

+- Implement option `AXIS`, to draw only axis, for TH2Poly.

+- The logic to Paint fit parameters for TGraph was not following the one implemented for histograms.
+The v field described here was not working the same way.
+They are now implemente the same way.

+- Implement the option X+ and Y+ for reverse axis on TGraph.

+- TGLAxisPainter silently modified the histogram's Z axis parameters.

+- Call automatically `Deflate` at drawing time of alphanumeric labels.
+It makes sense as nobody wants to see extra blank labels.

+- The Confidence interval colors set by SetConfidenceIntervalColors (TRatioPlot) were inverted.

+- Add GetZaxis for THStack.

+- Fix Graph Errorbar Offsets for the new Marker Styles and thick markers.

+- When the palette width is bigger than the palette height, the palette is automatically drawn horizontally.

+- THStack::GetXaxis->SetRange did not auto-zoom Yaxis range.

+- The Paint method of THStack always redrew the histograms in the sub-pads defined by the THStack drawing option "pads".
+Like the "pad dividing" the "histograms' drawing" should be done only the first time the THStack is painted otherwise any additional graphics objects added in one of the pads (created by the "pads" option) will be removed.

+- Improve TRatioPlot axes drawing.

 ## Math Libraries

 - `RVec` has been heavily re-engineered in order to add a small buffer optimization and to streamline its internals.
 The change should provide a small performance boost to